Gerrit P. Judd: Legacy

 Judd's life was the basis of the novel The White King.
-A biography, Dr. Judd, Hawaii’s Friend which was written by his great-grandson Gerrit P. Judd IV (1915–1971) and published in 1960.
+A biography, Dr. Judd, Hawaii’s Friend was written by his great-grandson Gerrit P. Judd IV (1915–1971) and published in 1960.
 His papers were kept under restricted access at the Bishop Museum until his great-grandson Albert Francis Judd III died in 2006.

-Judd Street in Honolulu is named in his honour.
+Judd Street in Honolulu is named in his honour, as is Judd Trail off Old Pali Road in Nu'uanu.